E-A-Griffin/E-A-Griffin/README.md

 # Education 👩🏻‍🎓
-Bachelor's in Computer Science with a minor in Mathematics from the University of South Florida Anticipated Master's in Computer Science from the University of South Florida (Spring 2022)
+Bachelor's in Computer Science with a minor in Mathematics from the University of South Florida

-Working on my Master's in Computer Science
+Anticipated Master's in Computer Science from the University of South Florida (Spring 2022)
 <!--
 **E-A-Griffin/E-A-Griffin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.